FORTUNA AUTUMN 2015

 The world as an indeterminable, uncertain reality.
-Take a group of people in a forest, in a public place or in the park; children playing with each other; a girl on a footbridge; a deserted, desolatelandscape.
+Take a group of people in a forest, in a public place or in the park; a girl on a footbridge; a deserted, desolatelandscape.
 When I put them into a painting, I merely hint at time, place, action - thus allowing viewers to look more closely and seek their own personal level of reality.
 Free from subjective concerns and stripped of colour.
 In my paintings, emotions, ordinary contradictions and human frailties are transformed into gentle, quiet, soft, resonances.
 The human condition I depict comes from mypersonal observations rather than what is fed to us by the media.

 The resonances appear as a blur which abstract themselves from time and can even span past and future within itself : an extended moment, a present lost in reverie.
 The source of the resonance is unclear to allow a dreamlike, displaced reality.
 A sound - quiet but present.
 What is seen becomes blurred again, rendering the images peculiarly indefinite.